oracle/graal/docs/security/native-image.md

 ## Miscellaneous

+Setting the security manager is not allowed.
+For more information see the [compatibility documentation](../reference-manual/native-image/Compatibility.md#security-manager).

 Native Image provides multiple ways to specify a certificate file used to define the default TrustStore.
 While the default behavior for `native-image` is to capture and use the default TrustStore from the build-time host environment, this can be changed at run time by setting the "javax.net.ssl.trustStore\*" system properties.
 See the [documentation](../reference-manual/native-image/CertificateManagement.md) for more details.